-- My instructors provide timely feedback about my academic progress. - I receive timely responses to my requests for help and information. - I receive the help I need to stay on track with my program of study. - Sufficient course offerings within my program of study are available each term. - I receive the help I need to make decisions about courses and programs that interest me. - Billing for tuition and fees is tailored to meet my specific needs.
+- My program allows me to pace my studies to fit my life and work schedules. - My instructors provide timely feedback about my academic progress. - Sufficient course offerings within my program of study are available each term. - I am able to choose course delivery that fits my life circumstances. - Billing for tuition and fees is tailored to meet my specific needs.